FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Implementation

 \section{Implementation}

-We implement a prototype of {\sys} on the Rockchip RK3588 platform, which provides an open-source NPU driver~\cite{rknpu-driver} alongside a closed-source NPU runtime~\cite{rknn-llm}.
-The software stack is built upon Linux Kernel 6.1.57 serving as the normal-world OS kernel and OP-TEE 4.5.0\cite{optee_os} as the secure-world trusted OS.
+We implement a prototype of {\sys} on a NanoPC-T6 development board~\cite{friendlyelec-nanopc-t6}.
+The software stack is built upon Linux Kernel 6.1.57, and the secure world OS is OP-TEE 4.5.0\cite{optee_os}.

 The system architecture comprises two primary components: Flex-Monitor and the {\sys} Framework.
 Flex-Monitor consists of approximately 4.5K lines of code (LoC).
-It implements essential virtualization primitives, including S2PT management and SMMU configuration, which form the foundation for our {\mem} and {\npu} mechanisms.
+It implements essential virtualization primitives, including S2PT management and SMMU configuration.
 The {\sys} Framework is a lightweight LLM inference engine implemented in C/C++ as a Trusted Application (TA).
-Spanning 3.3K LoC, it currently supports representative open-source LLMs, such as the Llama3 and Qwen3 series models.
+Spanning 8.3K LoC, it currently supports Llama3 and Qwen3 series models.

-The vendor's closed-source NPU runtime executes specified LLM models as a black box, preventing the integration of our framework's optimizations.
-To address this, {\sys} leverages a community-driven reverse-engineering project~\cite{rk3588-npu}, which utilizes the NPU for INT8 Matrix Multiplication and the CPU for inverse quantization operations during GEMM.
-Building upon this foundation, we integrate critical optimizations for GEMM, such as automatic matrix blocking, fine-grained CPU/NPU cache coherence control, and CPU/NPU pipelined block matrix GEMM, to accelerate the inference engine.
-Moreover, ARM Neon instructions are utilized for other non-GEMM operations.
+The vendor's closed-source NPU runtime~\cite{rknn-llm} executes specified LLM models as a black box, preventing the integration of our framework's optimizations. {\sys} overcomes this limitation by leveraging a community-driven reverse-engineering project~\cite{rk3588-npu} to perform INT8 matrix multiplication on the NPU.
+To approach the performance of the proprietary driver, {\sys} applies several engineering optimizations, including automatic matrix blocking, CPU/NPU pipelined block matrix GEMM.
+Since the IOMMU only supports 4GB address space, {\sys} employs adaptive IOMMU page-table switching to allow the NPU to access the 8GB address space.